govend/govend/README.md

   -s, --scan[=false]: The -s flag scans the current or provided directory for external
 	packages.

-  -t, --tree[=false]: The -t flag works with the -v flag to print the names of packages
-	as an indented tree to visualize the dependency tree.

   -u, --update[=false]: The -u flag uses the network to update the named packages and
 	their dependencies.
 By default, the network is used to check out missing